qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Attribute table appearance Dialog |nix|

-* Klick |checkbox| :guilabel:`Show empty rows` to make empty entries in the attribute table visible.
+* click |checkbox| :guilabel:`Show empty rows` to make empty entries in the attribute table visible.
 * With :guilabel:`Cell margins` you can define the margin around text in each cell of the table.
 * With :guilabel:`Display header` you can select from a list one of 'On first frame',